ballance/GitTipsAndTricks/README.md

 source: http://git-scm.com/book/en/v2 , pg 31.

 ###GIT internals
+TBD

 ###Commands

 ####`GIT INIT`
-Lorem Ipsum sit dolor amet avec qua.
+Initializes a local folder to be a GIT working folder.
+Can be connected to a remote or kept just as a local code repo.

 ####`GIT CLONE`
 Starting from scratch with an established remote repository?
 GIT CLONE is your friend.

-Get the url for the remote repo you would like to have locally and run `GIT CLONE <remote repo uri`
+Get the url for the remote repo you would like to have locally and run `GIT CLONE <remote repo uri>`

 ####`GIT BRANCH`
 Lorem Ipsum sit dolor amet avec qua.

+####`GIT CHECKOUT`
+Works for branches, individual files, commits, Pull Requests.

 ### GIT - Working with remotes
 ####`GIT FETCH`